NicolasDurrande/guepard/docs/notebooks/equivalent_obs_GPR_ensembles.md

     name: python3
 ---

-# Merging GP regression ensembles using equivalent observations
+# GP regression ensembles with equivalent observations

 This notebook illustrates how to use the equivalent observation framework to train an ensemble of Gaussian process models and to make predictions with it.